aidenlab/BEAR/README.md

 The fastqs can be zipped or unzipped, and there can be multiple pairs.

 The pipeline will create folders "work", "log", and "final" under "Library1".
 The "final" folder will contain the assembly fasta and the PDF report.
+Below are examples of a positive report (A) and a negative report (B).

 ![Report images](images/pos_neg_report.png)